omarkhan03/YYC_Drone_Simulator/README.md

 ## Future Plans
 - Creating a larger and higher resolution 3D model of Calgary by stitching together multiple high-res models using [Lily Capture Merger](https://eliemichel.gumroad.com/l/KSvXuu)
 - Minimap
+- Settings menu so the user can modify certain variables (i.e throttle, horizontal speed)
 - Adding visible mountains in the distance, and clouds
 - More coins at landmark locations
 - (possibly) creating a VR version of this project, or adding VR support